pinterest/gestalt/docs/markdown/ios/buttontoggle.md

 1. **Selected**
    The selected state refers to when the ButtonToggle is activated or toggled on.
 In this state, the outline will appear black and be 2px in size.
 2. **Unselected**
    The unselected state refers to when the ButtonToggle is deactivated or toggled off.
-In this state, the outline appears gray and is either 1px or 0px for full images.
+For default ButtonToggles, the outline appears gray and is 1dp.
+For full images and Save variants, there is no border.

 <br/>